BackdoorBench: A Comprehensive Benchmark of Backdoor Learning

 \subsection{Effect of model architectures}

 As shown in Figure ~\ref{3-asr-attack}, we analyze the influence caused by model architectures.
 From the top-left sub-figure, it is worth noting that, under the same training scheme, not all backdoor attacks can successfully plant a backdoor in EfficientNet-B3, such as BadNets, LC, SSBA, and WaNet.
-In contrast, PreAct-ResNet18 is easily planted a backdoor.
-Besides, we find that most defense methods fail to remove the backdoors embedded in the PreAct-ResNet18 and VGG19, except ANP.
-However, ANP has less effective on EfficientNet-B3 attacked by SIG.
+In contrast, PreAct-ResNet18 is easy to be planted a backdoor.
+Besides, we find that most defense methods fail to remove the backdoors embedded in the PreAct-ResNet18 and VGG-19, except ANP.
+However, ANP is less effective on EfficientNet-B3 attacked by SIG.
 From the second sub-figure in the first row, we notice that FT is an optimal defense method for MobileNetV3-Large, which could effectively decrease the ASR.
 In most cases, NC and ANP can remove the backdoors embedded in DenseNet-161.
-These analysis demonstrates that one attack or defense method may have totally different performance on different model architectures.
-It reminds us that \textit{the importance of model architectures in backdoor learning has been underrated, and it is valuable to explore the relationship between model architecture and backdoor performance and design more robust architectures in future. }
+The above analysis demonstrates that one attack or defense method may have totally different performance on different model architectures.
+It inspires us \textit{to further study the effect of model architecture in backdoor learning and to design more robust architectures in the future.}